swup/docs/src/docs/getting-started/how-it-works.md

 ## Containers

 Swup will not replace the whole body on each page load.
 Instead, it will only replace the actual [content containers](/options/#containers) on your page.
-One container is required, but there can be as many as necessary.
+By default, swup will only replace a container with the id `#swup` but you can configure additional containers like headers or navigation menus.

 ## Automatic transition timing {#timing}